Synchrony Bank Review 2022

 - No Monthly Fees

 Synchrony Bank is an online bank that issues credit cards and offers several products that pay some of the best rates.
-But if you’re looking for a checking account, you’ll want to consider other options such as Ally Bank or Capital One.
+But if you’re looking for a checking account at an online bank, you’ll want to consider other options such as Ally Bank or Capital One.

 Synchrony consistently offers competitive rates on deposit products.